FluffyThePenguin/RSGBot_Archive/readMe.md

       `onComment` and `onSubmission` fire when a comment or a submission is posted respectively.
     - Certain features may be proactive rather than reactive, e.g. a feature that creates a meme competition thread once a week.
 Such features can implement just `IFeature` and set timeouts in the member it exposes, `onInit`.
     - `_snoowrap` is the Reddit API wrapper. [snoowrap repository](https://github.com/not-an-aardvark/snoowrap).
+2. Create a new git branch: `git checkout -b add_<feature_name>`.
-2. Add a new folder under src/features or copy the `src/features/exampleFeature` folder.
+3. Add a new folder under src/features or copy the `src/features/exampleFeature` folder.
-3. Implement onComment/onSubmission/onInit in your feature.
+4. Implement onComment/onSubmission/onInit in your feature.
-4. Register your feature in `index.ts`, this is how `ExampleFeature` is registered:
+5. Register your feature in `index.ts`, this is how `ExampleFeature` is registered:
    ```typescript
    // Register a feature
    // - Register your feature for interfaces it implements.
 Note that ICommentFeature and ISubmissionFeature both implement IFeature.